pobzeb/ironman/README.md

  - Displays current altitude.
  - Displays horizontal scrolling compass.
  - Displays current latitude and longitude.
+ - Displays fixed satellites in a visual representation.

 See ToDoList.md for upcoming features.

 ----------
  Updates:
 ----------

+04-29-2014:
+ - Updates to add scaling to all HUD elements text.
+ - Added new Satellites HUD element to show fixed satellites.
+ - Added Speedometer HUD element.
+ - Updated GPSTracker to pick up new locations at a quicker rate.
+ - Added new Satellites activity mode.
+ - Updated circle drawing method to avoid center point with LINE_LOOPS.

 04-28-2014:
  - Updates to correct issues with camera crashing application on some devices.